ZacharyKeatings/grout/USER_GUIDE.md

 - **✗ Not Installed** – BIOS file is missing

 Files marked as **(Optional)** are not required for the emulator to function but may enable additional features.

-### Downloading BIOS Files

-The BIOS screen starts in multi-select mode by default.
-Missing or incorrectly versioned files are automatically pre-selected.

-**Navigation:**

-- `Up/Down` to scroll through files
-- `A` to toggle selection
-- `Start` to download selected files
-- `B` to go back

-After confirming your selection, Grout downloads the selected BIOS files from RomM and places them in the correct directory for your custom firmware.
-For platforms with multiple emulator cores (like GBA), BIOS files are automatically copied to all relevant directories.

 ### Important Notes